JasonTryharder/nd013-c2-fusion-starter/README.md

 	5.2 Delete old tracks
 		- Tack management should also be able to delet old tracks that their score is below certain threshold to stop tracking 5.3 Assign some confidence value to a track
-     	- A track scoring system can help to keep track of tracks and provide metrics(confidence) for track deletion, many heuristic method is implemented here. approach implemented in this project is detection in the last 6 frames over number of frames(6), and a state name("initialized", "tentative", "confirmed") is assigned based on score and wether the track is new or not, and when to delete a track, this extra information is not mandantory but it can help the track management keep better track of things
+     	- A track scoring system can help to keep track of tracks and provide metrics(confidence) for track deletion, many heuristic method is implemented here. approach implemented in this project is detection in the last 6 frames over number of frames(6), and a state name("initialized", "tentative", "confirmed") is assigned based on score and wether the track is new or not, and when to delete a track, this extra information is not mandantory but it can help the track management keep better track of things</br>
 ![track_mgr_init_1](/summary_related/track_mgr_score.png)
 6. Track/measurement Association:
 	6.1 Associate measurements to tracks